 Korra furrows her brow and stares long and hard at the tent.
 "Oh."

 "She looked in on you, too," he adds, offering her a bowl of rice.
 "She said you'll be fine in a few days, especially since your fever broke."

 Korra nods and clears her throat, taking the bowl of rice from Bolin.
 Her eyes are still trained on Mako's tent, looking for signs of movement.

-Bolin is silent, so silent that Korra turns her attention away from the tent to look up at him, nudging him gently.
+Bolin is silent, so silent that Korra turns her attention away from the tent to look up at him.
+She nudges him gently.

 "I'm not sure," he admits, his voice thick with emotion.
 "Asami says he'll make it, but he might not be able to bend for a while."

 Korra looks down at her plate and is no longer hungry.
-She shakes her head, quelling the feelings that rise in her chest.
+She shakes her head, quelling the conflicting feelings that have risen in her chest.
 There's no use in trying to understand them—not now.

-"I still don't understand why it took him so long to take the shot," she whispers, her voice less strong than she had hoped.
+"I still don't understand why it took him so long to take the shot," she says, her voice less strong than she had hoped.

 "Seriously?"
-Bolin asks with that familiar lightness to his tone, as he grabs his own bowl of rice and begins to eat.
+Bolin grabs his own bowl of rice and begins to eat.
 "Honestly, Korra, sometimes I think you're even more clueless than he is."